ohjelmointi2/junit-exercise/readme.en.md

 1. Hinnan lopussa on Euro-symboli `€`.

 **Huomaa, että sinun ei tarvitse itse toteuttaa yllä esitettyä metodia tai siihen kuuluvia ehtoja.** Metodin toteuttamisen sijasta harjoittelemme valmiin metodin *testaamista*.

+In the basic case, the method should format the given floating-point number as `"123 456,79 €"`.
+The formatting rules are as follows:

+1. A space is used as the thousands separator.
+2. A comma is used as the decimal separator.
+3. The decimal part is two digits long, with the following clarifications:
+    1. The decimal part is rounded to the nearest hundredth (i.e., cent).
+Additional tip.
+    2. If the decimal part is zero after rounding, it is omitted entirely.
+4. The Euro symbol `€` is placed at the end of the price.

+**Note that you do not need to implement the method or its conditions yourself.** Instead of implementing the method, we will practice *testing* the provided method.

 ### PriceFormatterTest *(perusteet)*